afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

   </div>
   <figcaption style="text-align: center; margin-top: 10px;">
   <small>
-    <strong>Figure 2:</strong> Block-diagonal attention masks employed in the vLLM backend.
+    <strong>Figure 2:</strong> Prefill-phase block-diagonal attention masks employed in the vLLM backend.
 Black regions correspond to intra-sequence attention in the SDP attention score matrix and would equal <em>0</em> in the attention mask.
 White regions correspond to inter-sequence attention in the SDP attention score matrix and would equal <em>-inf</em> in the attention mask.
 Left</em>: non-causal encoder attention for <em>N=4</em> concatenated sequences each with length <em>e_i</em> for <em>i</em> in <em>[0,N)</em>. <em>Middle</em>: causal decoder self-attention for <em>N=4</em> concatenated sequences each with length <em>d_i</em> for <em>i in [0,N)</em>. <em>Right</em>: non-causal encoder/decoder cross-attention between <em>N=4</em> decoder sequences each with length <em>d_i</em> for <em>i</em> in <em>[0,N)</em> and <em>N=4</em> encoder sequences each with length <em>e_i</em> for <em>i</em> in <em>[0,N)</em>.
     </small>
   </figcaption>
 </figure>

 ---

-The $i$-th block in the block-diagonal mask corresponds to the $i$-th sequence's attention matrix.
-For decoder self-attention, the default is for each block along the diagonal of the decoder self-attention mask to be causal ($0$ in the lower-triangle and $-\infty$ above ) (Figure 2, *middle*.)
-For encoder and encoder/decoder cross-attention, the default is for each diagonal block in the attention mask to be non-causal (entirely $0$) (Figure 2, *left* and *right*.)
+The $i$-th block in the prefill block-diagonal mask corresponds to the $i$-th sequence's attention matrix.
+For prefill-phase decoder self-attention, the default is for each block along the diagonal of the decoder self-attention mask to be causal ($0$ in the lower-triangle and $-\infty$ above ) (Figure 2, *middle*.)
+For prefill-phase encoder and encoder/decoder cross-attention, the default is for each diagonal block in the attention mask to be non-causal (entirely $0$) (Figure 2, *left* and *right*.)

-Note the rectangular shape of the diagonal blocks in the cross-attention mask, as compared to the square blocks in the encoder and decoder self-attention masks.
-In encoder attention and decoder self-attention, Q and K are derived from the same source (previous encoder or decoder layer output, respectively) and thus have the same length; therefore, the regions of the SDP attention score matrix corresponding to intra-sequence attention will always be square.
+Note the rectangular shape of the diagonal blocks in the prefill cross-attention mask, as compared to the square blocks in the encoder and decoder self-attention masks.
+In encoder attention and decoder self-attention, Q and K are derived from the same source (previous encoder or decoder layer output, respectively) and thus have the same length during prefill; therefore, the regions of the SDP attention score matrix corresponding to intra-sequence attention will always be square during prefill.
 In contrast, cross-attention Q is derived from the decoder self-attention hidden states while K is derived from the encoder output hidden states.
-Since the encoder and decoder have different input prompts, Q and K may differ in length for cross-attention, which is why the diagonal blocks are rectangular.
+Since the encoder and decoder have different input prompts during prefill, Q and K may differ in length for cross-attention, which is why the diagonal blocks are rectangular during prefill.

-### Attention mask implementation considerations
+### Implementation considerations for prefill attention mask

 Currently, vLLM does not support passing *arbitrary fully-materialized* $A$ matrices into the attention backends (this is the focus of the [custom attention bias](https://github.com/vllm-project/vllm/issues/7366#support-custom-attention-bias) workstream); instead the attention mask is represented in a compact & non-materialized fashion.